Choose the health content that’s right for you, and get it delivered right in your inbox.

 If you're a working parent, we know it's not always easy to take time off to care for a sick child.
 Here are a few ideas to consider before your child becomes ill:

-- Have an emergency sitter list: Start a list of family, friends or care providers who could possibly be available at short notice.
+Have an emergency sitter list: Start a list of family, friends or care providers who you're comfortable letting into your family bubble and who could possibly be available at short notice.
 Keep their phone numbers and availability within reach.